Converse was founded in 1889 by Dexter Edgar Converse to provide the liberal education of undergraduate women in a residential setting.

 On July 1, 2021, Converse formally acknowledged its long-held university status with a name change to Converse University.
-Converse University encompasses the School of Humanities, Sciences, and Business; the School of the Arts; and the School of Education and Graduate Studies.
+Converse University encompasses the School of Humanities, Sciences, and Business; the School of the Arts; School of Education and Graduate Studies; and the Converse College for Women.
 While Converse is now co-educational across all programs, through the programming of the Converse College for Women we reaffirm the founder’s conviction that a small undergraduate residential liberal arts college is a uniquely powerful environment for developing women’s talents.

 Converse empowers students to become transformative leaders who see clearly, decide wisely, and act justly.